Pouryazv/isolation-forest-kitsune-anomaly-detection/README.md

 ## Results

-The script will output various metrics such as precision, recall, F1-score, and ROC AUC to evaluate the performance of the Isolation Forest model on detecting anomalies in the Kitsune dataset.
+The notebook provides a step-by-step explanation of the Isolation Forest algorithm implementation, including data preprocessing, model training, evaluation, and visualization of results.
+Additionally, it discusses the performance of the model in detecting anomalies in the Kitsune Network Attack Dataset.

 ## License